Do any of these excuses sound familiar?

-- Many people think that when you network you are asking someone for a job.
+1) I don’t want to ask for a favor.
+Many people think that when you network you’re asking someone for a job.
 But this is not the goal of networking.
 When you network, you never ask for a job.
 You ask for information about an industry, company, or position.

-- Many people fear that if they ask for information the other person might not be willing to talk to them.
+2) Fear of rejection.
+Many people fear that if they ask for information the other person might not be willing to talk to them.
 While it is true that not everyone will agree to meet with you, many people will extend help to you and you have nothing to loose by asking.

 Far fewer explore the hidden market; the jobs that are never posted, but instead are filled through connections.
 The odds of finding a position through the smaller, hidden market are greater than those in the open market.

-- 60% of the population considers themselves shy.
+4) Not comfortable talking to people they don’t know.
+Sixty percent (60%) of the population considers themselves shy.
 This perception leads to less networking.
 If the prospect of speaking to someone you don’t know is overwhelming right now, start to build your network by talking with people you do know such as friends, family, neighbors, or your doctor or dentist.

-- When you are selected for a position, it’s because you have the skills to support the needs of the position.
+5) I want to do it on my own.
+When you’re selected for a position, it’s because you have the skills to support the needs of the position.
 You showcase your individual accomplishments and differentiate yourself from the competition.
 But in order to tell your stories to the right person you need to cast a wide net.
 You leverage your network to find the right audience, not to get the job.

-- Many of us were raised to be humble and not to brag.
+6) Uncomfortable talking about yourself.
+Many of us were raised to be humble and not to brag.
 Networking and interviewing requires that you talk about yourself and your accomplishments.
-When you talk about your skills, you are not bragging.
+When you talk about your skills, you’re not bragging.
 It’s only bragging if your discussion contains hyperbole, half truths, or lies.

-- Feeling too proud to tell people you are in a job search?
+7) Concerns about others knowing your business.
+Feeling too proud to tell people you’re in a job search?
 Examine the cause.
 Have you assumed that networking is asking for a job?
 Next, examine the consequences.
 If you fail to incorporate networking as a method of search, it may take you much longer to find a job.

-- If you don’t understand networking, now’s the time to learn.
+8) Lack of knowledge regarding the process.
+If you don’t understand networking, now’s the time to learn.
 To be an effective networker, you need to be willing to share information, build relationships based on trust and reciprocity, leverage existing relationships to create new ones, and create ways to stay in touch to continue giving.

-- Networking is an ongoing process.
+9) Expecting things to move too quickly.
+Networking is an ongoing process.
 Like a child, your network needs time to grow and you need to nurture it along the way.
 You must pay attention to your network to keep relationships strong.
 Many contacts are not able to lead you to the person capable of making a hiring decision.

-- Take care of your network and it will in turn take care of you.
+10) You must constantly “stir the pot” to effectively network.
+Take care of your network and it will in turn take care of you.

 Copyrighted — Barbara Safani.
 May not be used or reproduced without express permission.